Courtesy of Delta Airlines

-The entry-level card in the pack, the Blue Delta SkyMiles card, has no annual fee and offers 2 Miles for every dollar spent at U.S. restaurants, 2 Miles on purchases made directly with Delta and 1 Mile on all other purchases.
-A welcome offer of 10,000 Bonus Miles after you spend just $500 in the first three months makes this a great starter travel card.
+The entry-level card in the pack, the Blue Delta SkyMiles card, has no annual fee and offers 2 Miles for every dollar spent at restaurants worldwide, 2 Miles on purchases made directly with Delta and 1 Mile on all other purchases.
+A welcome offer of 15,000 Bonus Miles after you spend just $1,000 in the first three months makes this a great starter travel card.
 Link it to your Delta SkyMiles Dining account to earn even more.

-The Gold Delta SkyMiles credit card gives you 2 Miles per dollar spent directly with Delta, at restaurants worldwide and at U.S. supermarkets and 1 Mile on every other purchase.
-The $95 annual fee is waived the first year, so if you’re on the fence about a Delta SkyMiles card vs. other travel rewards cards, you can try this one out.
-See Rates and Fees.
+The Delta SkyMiles Gold credit card gives you 2 Miles per dollar spent directly with Delta, at restaurants worldwide and at U.S. supermarkets and 1 Mile on every other purchase.
+The $99 annual fee is waived the first year, so if you’re on the fence about a Delta SkyMiles card vs. other travel rewards cards, you can try this one out.

 You’ll enjoy added perks when you fly Delta, including priority boarding, access to the Delta Sky Club® at a per-visit rate, and one free checked bag on Delta flights.

-As a limited time offer, you’ll also earn 60,000 bonus miles when you spend $2,000 in purchases within the first three months, and a $50 statement credit when you make your first purchase with Delta in those three months (offer expires 10/30/19).
+You’ll also earn 60,000 bonus miles when you spend $2,000 in purchases within the first three months, and an additional 10,000 bonus miles after your first year of card membership (offer expires 4/1/20).

-Like the Gold card, the Platinum Delta SkyMiles gives you 1 Mile for every dollar spent on purchases 2 Miles at restaurants and U.S. supermarkets and 3 Miles for purchases directly with Delta and hotels.
-Where it stands out is with an Annual Miles Boost, offering 10,000 Medallion ® Qualification Miles (MQMs) and 10,000 Bonus Miles after you reach $25,000 in eligible purchases every calendar year, up to two times per year.
+Like the Gold card, the Delta SkyMiles Platinum gives you 1 Mile for every dollar spent on purchases 2 Miles at restaurants and U.S. supermarkets and 3 Miles for purchases directly with Delta and hotels.
+Where it stands out is with an Status Boost, offering 10,000 Medallion ® Qualification Miles (MQMs) after you reach $25,000 in eligible purchases every calendar year, up to two times per year.

-The Platinum Delta card also has a generous limited time welcome offer of 5,000 MQMs and 75,000 bonus miles when you spend $3,000 with the card in the first 3 months, plus a $100 statement credit after you make your first Delta purchase with the card within 3 months (offer expires 10/30/2019).
+The Delta Platinum card also has a generous limited time welcome offer of 80,000 bonus miles when you spend $3,000 with the card in the first 3 months, plus earn an additional 20,000 bonus miles after your first anniversary of card membership (offer expires 4/1/20).

 MQMs help Delta SkyMiles members achieve the next level of membership, from Silver all the way up to Diamond status.
 As you advance through the tiers, you earn more Miles for each flight and open up a whole new world of perks and benefits, too.
-The Platinum card has a $195 annual fee ($250 if application is received on or after 1/30/2020).
+The Platinum card has a $250 annual fee.

 In most cases when you’re redeeming Miles for a flight, 1 Mile equals 1 cent.
-So those 75,000 Bonus Miles will buy you a $750 ticket.
+So those 80,000 Bonus Miles can buy you a $800 ticket.
 Add your free checked bag and complimentary access to the Delta Sky Club lounge — with complimentary beverages — and your card has more than paid for itself in the first year.
 Plus, those MQMs can help you achieve Medallion Status faster, giving you even more rewards and benefits.

-Like the Gold and Platinum cards, the Delta Reserve gives you 2 Miles for every dollar spent with Delta and 1 Mile per dollar on all other purchases.
-The Reserve card also has an Annual Miles Boost, allowing you to earn 15,000 MQMs and 15,000 Bonus Miles when you spend $30,000 in purchases on your Card in a calendar year, up to four times per year.
+Like the Platinum card, the Delta Reserve gives you 3 Miles for every dollar spent directly with Delta and 1 Mile per dollar on all other purchases.
+The Reserve card also has a Status Boost, which allows you to earn 15,000 Medallion Qualification Miles (MQMs) after you spend $30,000 in purchases on your Card in a calendar year, up to four times per year.
 The Bonus Miles plus a free checked bag, complimentary companion ticket (upon yearly renewal) and Sky Club access all make this card worthwhile for frequent travelers.